seanmayer/spring-microservices-refresher/README.md

 - `kubectl get pods -o wide` - get all pods with IP address (each pod has a unique IP address)

+How to get a pod's logs?

+- `kubectl logs <pod-name>` - get logs for a pod

+How to get a pod's shell?

+- `kubectl exec -it <pod-name> -- /bin/bash` - get a shell for a pod

+How to describe a pod?

+- `kubectl describe pod <pod-name>` - get detailed information about a pod

 #### Kubernetes Responsibilities

 - Kubernetes is responsible for: